ministryofjustice/hmpps-prisoner-events/README.md

 Read XTAG events from Nomis and send to the AWS prison events topic.

+# Queue health

+By default queue health is not displayed since retrieving queue depth and DLQ depth suspected to be an intensive operation for Oracle

+However this variation of the `/info` endpoint will show queue details: `/info?show-queue-details=true`

 # Running Integration tests

 The integration tests require a running instance of Oracle-XE and a running instance of AWS SQS localstack.
 Start these using: